inuitcss/getting-started/README.md

 `@import` yours and inuitcss’ modules into that.
 This kind of architecture allows you to intersperse inuitcss code with your own, whereas most other CSS Frameworks and UI Toolkits only permit you to work before or after you’ve imported them.
-This is a perfectly valid setup in inuitcss world:
+This is a perfectly valid (example) setup in inuitcss world:

     @import "bower_components/inuit-defaults/settings.defaults";
     @import "settings.colors";